Mohannad-Zeido/HackerNewsScraper/README.md

 Where 'n' is the number of posts to return.

-## How to install:
+## How to install

-#### Using docker:
+#### Using docker

-##### 1. Docker Build:
+##### 1. Install Docker
+Please install docker using the following guide: https://docs.docker.com/

+##### 2. Docker Build

-Please install docker using the following guide: https://docs.docker.com/.
-Once installed run the following command to build the docker container:
+After installed run the following command to build the docker container:

 `sudo docker build -t hacker-news .`

-Once built th output will contain the result of the test as well as an execution of the system with the required post number at 35.
+while the container is being build the output can be used to obtain information on the test that were executed as well as an example of what the output of the application is with the required post number at 35.

-##### 2. Docker Run:
+##### 3. Docker Run:
 To run the container that has just been built, run the following command:

 `sudo docker run hacker-news "./hackernews" "--posts" "n"`